 On July 17, 2002, Treasury and seven federal financial regulators issued rules requiring banks and other institutions to establish minimum rules to prove the identity of customers.
 A footnote to the document, however, says, "the proposed regulations do not discourage bank acceptance of the 'matricula consular' identity card that is being issued by the Mexican government to immigrants."

 "It appears the U.S. Treasury Department has given it de facto approval," Dinerstein said, which means local banks are taking their cue from Treasury.
 "The United States and local governments are investing it with value."

 Rep. Nancy Pelosi, D-Calif., has hailed a similar program in San Francisco that permits the Phillip Burton Federal Building to accept matricula cards for those seeking to gain access.

 The Mexican Foreign Ministry in December announced that it has issued more than 1 million of the cards, primarily through its consular offices in the United States.

 But there has been some backlash.
 Since reports of the cards' extensive use earlier this month, the General Services Administration has announced it would halt the acceptance of such cards pending an investigation by the State Department, GSA and other federal agencies.

 A group of lawmakers led by Rep. Tom Tancredo, R-Colo., has also sent a letter to Secretary of State Colin Powell urging him to take action against governments from Mexico, El Salvador, Guatemala and Honduras, who are also actively pursuing use of the cards.

-On Wednesday, Tancredo, chairman of the congressional Immigration Reform Caucus, and several other caucus members will introduce legislation calling on the U.S. government not to accept anything other than a document issued by the U.S. federal or state government when people apply for various public services or benefits.
+Tancredo, chairman of the congressional Immigration Reform Caucus, and several other caucus members have introduced legislation calling on the U.S. government not to accept anything other than a document issued by the U.S. federal or state government when people apply for various public services or benefits.